epsilon537/boxlambda/docs/software/boxlambda-os/forth/words.md

 `include ( any "path" -- any )`

-- Load and evaluate forth code from a file with the given path. include may be used recursively, i.e. the file being included itself may contain one or more include calls.
+- Load and evaluate forth code from a file with the given path.
+  `include` may be used recursively, i.e., an included file may contain one or more include calls.
   May raise `x-line-truncated`.

 - See [Include File Evaluation](include.md)